Mitch Seekins Summary Profile

 - In 2000, closed the Hamilton Studio to focus on growth and expansion of Toronto Studio.

-- In 2002 began establishing On-line Vocal School
+- In 2001 established the On-line Vocal School

 - In 2002 moved Toronto Studio to Oakville, Ontario